Diversification of the VET Offer

 - Career guidance;

-For students to develop skills matching labor market needs, our partner institutions engage in structured dialogue with regional businesses and other stakeholders.
-To this end, dialogue roundtables are organized at a local level.
+For students to develop skills matching labor market needs, our partner VET providers engage in structured dialogue with regional businesses and other stakeholders.
+To this end, every year in November dialogue roundtables are organized at a local level.

 - Increases awareness and exchanges at a regional level among VET providers and companies.